Possession proceedings given the green light from 21/09/20

 With the stay on possession proceedings lifted, claims are now beginning to progress but landlords should be aware of the additional procedures in place.
 These additions will inevitably result in unwelcome delays in obtaining a possession order.

 As lockdown has become part of the ab-normal we are used to, changes in the procedure to obtain a possession order can be a source of confusion and frustration for landlords.
-Contact Alpesh Patel or one of his colleagues in the Property Litigation Team at Wilkes LLP about issuing or reactivating existing possession proceedings.
+Contact Alpesh Patel or one of his colleagues in the Property Litigation Team at The Wilkes Partnership LLP about issuing or reactivating existing possession proceedings.

 Sign up for our newsletter